Macrofacet Theory for Gaussian Process Statistical Surfaces: RELATED WORK

 \subsection{Participating Media}

-The standard form of radiative transport equation \cite{VRTE} is usually stated for spherical or randomly oriented particles, which is not the case for anisotropic media.
+The standard form of the radiative transport equation \cite{VRTE} is usually stated for spherical or randomly oriented particles, which is not the case for anisotropic media.
 Jakob et al.~\shortcite{microflake} propose a physically-based radiative transfer framework called microflake for anisotropic media \cite{kuscer, Williams_1978}.
 The volume scattering model within this framework is analogous to the microfacet model, using oriented non-spherical particles.
 It is widely used in woven \cite{Zhao11, Zhao12} and cloth \cite{MicroflakeCloth} materials.
 Heitz et al.~\shortcite{SGGX} introduce the SGGX distribution to represent spatially-varying properties of anisotropic media based on microflake theory.
-Dupuy et al.~\shortcite{Dupuy} assumes a semi-infinite homogeneous exponential-free-path medium to unify microfacet and microflake theories.
-However, this assumption is still in micro-space and does not consider the case of 3D Gaussian processes where correlation on the $z$-axis is finite.
-Our macrofacet theory unifies microfacet and microflake theories in macro-space and connect Gaussian process implicit surfaces to classic participating media.
+Dupuy et al.~\shortcite{Dupuy} assume a semi-infinite homogeneous exponential-free-path medium to unify microfacet and microflake theories.
+However, their work is still an extension of traditional microfacet theory, where microfacet models are fully anisotropic 3D GPSSes.
+Therefore, it cannot handle general 3D GPSSes.
+Our macrofacet theory extends microfacet theory to support 3D GPSSes.